StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 #### Merge Identifiers

-The `identifiers` are used within StackState to merge components across different integrations.
-Components with a matching identifier will be merged within StackState.
+StackState uses the `identifiers` to merge components across different integrations.
+If components have a matching identifier they will be merged.

 Given the following example: